 As world energy demand increases, Canada is well-placed to become a key global supplier of sustainably produced oil, while driving job creation and economic growth here at home and ensuring our nation’s prosperity for the future.

-But Canada is falling behind.
-While capital investment in other countries such as the U.S. has increased, it has decreased vastly in Canada since 2014.
+While capital investment in other oil producing countries like Norway, Brazil and the U.S. has increased, investment has decreased vastly in Canada since 2014.

 Competition for capital investment in the global market is fierce and if Canada wants its industry to be a major player internationally, a number of factors need to be considered.

 - Regulatory costs;